RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 :class: tip

 |{{ ccc.name }}| is specialized in the production of FAIR Python applications,
-and provides a comprehensive infrastructure and automated solutions based on the latest guidelines and best practices for licensing, packaging, and distribution of software to multiple indexing repositories.
+and provides a comprehensive [package infrastructure](#overview-pkg) and automated solutions based on the latest guidelines and best practices for [licensing](#overview-license), build, and distribution of software to multiple indexing repositories.
 :::